 Questions of membership can be addressed to: MembershipChairman@uspcs.org

-Applicants shall remit the Membership Application with the amount indicated below in the fee schedule.
-Our membership year runs from July 1st to June 30th.
+Applicants shall remit the Membership application with the amount indicated in the fee schedule set out below.

-If you join between July 1 and March 31, you will be sent all the back issues of the Chronicle for the membership year in which they are approved and will be obligated to pay dues for the membership year commencing on July 1 following their admission unless a multi-year membership is paid with the application.
+Applicants who join between July 1 and March 31 will be sent all back issues of the Chronicle for the membership year in which they are approved and will be obligated to pay dues for the membership year commencing on July 1 following their admission unless a multi-year membership is paid with the application.

 |1 YEAR||2 YEARS||3 YEARS||4 YEARS||5 YEARS|